-The auditor viewed the eight (8) administrative remedies included in the sexual abuse allegations files that were initiated based on the submitted form.
-None of these submitted administrative remedies were marked as emergencies by the incarcerated individual.
-The Complex Warden's Executive Assistant confirmed that any administrative remedy submitted and marked emergency would be immediately processed in her office and submitted for investigation.
+The auditor was unable to verify this process, as there were no administrative remedies received related to sexual abuse over the previous 12 months prior to the audit.
+The Warden's Executive Assistant confirmed that any administrative remedy submitted and marked emergency would be immediately processed in his office and immediately submitted for investigation.
 Based on this analysis, the auditor finds the institution in compliance with this provision.